QEDK/ini-rs/README.md

 ```

 ### The `ini!` macro
-The `ini!` macro allows you to simply get a hashmap for a list of files.
+The `ini!` macro allows you to simply get a hashmap of type `HashMap<String, HashMap<String, Option<String>>>` for a list of files.
 It is planned to provide shell expansion and file-writing in the future:
 ```rust
 #[macro_use]
 extern crate ini;